Collection 436 - Wallis Huidekoper Collection, 1880s-1959

 Creator: Huidekoper, Wallis, 1870-1956

 Provenance Note: Letters, oral history interviews, printed materials and photographs pertaining to Wallis Huidekoper were collected by Merrill G. Burlingame and Montana State University library personnel in a series of accessions from 1954 to 1959.
+An original land sales agreement and deed formerly accessioned as Collection 1401 were added on January 6, 2014.

 Historical Note: Wallis Huidekoper was born in Germantown, Pennsylvania, on February 2, 1870.
 His father was Henry Shippen Huidekoper, a Major General in the Pennsylvania National Guard and a former Philadelphia postmaster.
 As a sixteen-year-old, Wallis spent a summer vacation on his cousin A.C.
 Huidekoper's ranch in North Dakota.
 After graduating from the University of Pennsylvania in 1891, Huidekoper returned to his cousin's ranch, where he worked as a horse wrangler.
 In 1906 he left the North Dakota ranch and bought a ranch on the eastern slope of the Crazy Mountains in Montana.
 This ranch eventually grew to 33,280 acres on the American Fork of the Musselshell River.
 Huidekoper served in Puerto Rico during the Spanish American War.
 During World War I, he served in the Aviation Section of the Signal Corps, and rose to the rank of Lieutenant Colonel.
 In addition to his ranching and military careers, Huidekoper was a book collector, a historical writer, and a collector of Charles M. Russell art.
 He donated his "little ranch," a 110 acre operation near Big Timber, Montana, to Montana State College (presently Montana State University) in 1956, intending it to be for the use of the Veterinary Research Laboratory.
 In early 1957 a collection of about 275 volumes from Huidekoper's personal library were transferred to the MSC library.
 Wallis Huidekoper married Lillian Porter O'Brian in September 1906.
 She died in 1952 and he died October 26, 1956.